-On a late evening’s BBC news programme a BBC journalist made this assertion:
+On a BBC news programme a BBC journalist made this assertion:

 “The Bank of England governor, Mark Carney, arrived in Scotland to tell the population categorically there will be no currency union.”

 Carney said nothing of the sort.
-The remark was made on a BBC post-Referendum round-up of Scotland.
-Carney did make a visit to Edinburgh, and he did make a statement about a currency union, only the BBC journalist’s recounting of it is false.
+The BBC remark was made on a BBC post-Referendum round-up of Scotland.
+Carney did make a visit to Edinburgh, and he did make a statement about a currency union.
+Carney made plain a currency union was possible and the bank could facilitate it.